Luen/scholar/README.md

 ```

 # Testing
-install pytest and run by using comman pytest.
+Install pytest and run it using the command `pytest`.

-# Starting teh flask app
+# Starting the flask app
 Navigate to the project directory and run the Flask application:
 `python ./serve.py`